Once upon a time, a

 long time ago, there lived a gifted musician named Orpheus.
 Orpheus was the son of Apollo

 and Calliope (one of the muses.)
-It was no wonder that Orpheus was a
+With such talented parents, it was no wonder that Orpheus was a

-gifted musician, with such talented musical parents.
-The truth is, Orpheus was more
+gifted musician.
+The truth was, Orpheus was more

 than gifted.
 His music was magical.
 When he played the lyre, as his